RuanGOA/coin-viewer/README.md

 - The constant `TARGET_COIN` is the currency for which the currencies to be searched for are to be calculated.
 You can assume the values `BRL, USD and EUR`

 **The default values will display all possible currencies quoted in BRL.**

+## Run

+To start viewing, it is necessary that you have Python 3 installed on your machine and that you have access to the internet.
+Knowing this, run the command `python3 main.py`.